Causes of Fine Lines and Wrinkles

 A facial filler, or dermal filler, is a product that has been formulated with ingredients that add volume to a specific area.
 A good percentage of fillers used today are made with hyaluronic acid which is a natural sugar compound that reintroduces volume by binding to water molecules.

-Hyaluronic Acid Filler
+What is Hyaluronic Acid Filler?

 Hyaluronic Acid (H.A.) filler may be one of the most well-known dermal fillers.
 This family of products has consistently achieved excellent results for patients wanting to renew their youthful appearance.
 H.A. fillers’ cross-linking makeup makes it relatively longer-lasting because cross-linking transforms the liquid hyaluronic acid into a highly viscous gel.